-And when you learn basic photography, there's one VIC (very important concept) to understand that will help you achieve the best exposure for your photograph:
+And when you learn basic photography, there's one VIC (very important concept) to understand that will help you get the best exposure for your photograph:

 What are all these different camera modes?
 They're a bit confusing, especially when you first learn basic photography principles.

 Want your camera to run the whole show?
 Dial AUTO.
 But you want you to get beyond that!

 Get out your camera and dust off your manual.
 Let's look at the different camera modes and why you'd choose one over another...

 Surprise...
 Professional photographers don't always shoot on Manual.

 When you learn basic photography you'll know what camera mode to use and how to switch quickly between them.

-Make a commitment to learn basic photography because you can't skip the essentials.
+Commit to learn basic photography because you can't skip the essentials.
 Start with one topic and master it.
-I suggest exposure because it's the most critical concept to master and put into practice.
+Exposure is the most critical concept to master and put into practice.
 A good place to start.
 And, yes...practice a lot!

 And, carry your camera manual with you.
 I know how boring manuals are.
 But how can you master your camera if you know nothing about it?

 Start to learn basic photography composition with the Golden Ratio.
 Work your way down the list.
 Move on to the next only when you've completely got it.